How to choose the best site and site-engine hosting

 • An email server

 For a simple landing page, you can get by using an entry-level shared hosting plan.
-You will be serving HTML and CSS files for your text layouts and navigation, plus photos and graphics to enhance your site’s visual identity.
+This will hold HTML and CSS files for your text layouts and navigation, plus photos and graphics to enhance your site’s visual identity.
 That requires very little processing power, and the storage you need will be easy to calculate from the elements you upload.

 If your business communications require maximum flexibility in email administration with powerful anti-spam filters, lots of automated processing, and strict retention policies, then you might want to run your own email server on a dedicated server that is reliable and expandable.